Iterable/iterable-web-sdk/README.md

 import { updateUser } from '@iterable/web-sdk/dist/users';
 ```

-For those using Webpack/Rollup/Some Other Build Tool, we recommend importing methods with the later approach for smaller final bundles.
+For those using Webpack/Rollup/Some Other Build Tool, it is recommended to import methods with the later approach for smaller final bundles.
 Importing with the second method ensures your bundle will only include the code you're using and not the code you're not.

 # About Links